 ... a member of the team demonstrates to the Product Owner a Product Backlog Item that has just been “completed.”
-When the Product Owner asks the Development Team when the feature will be ready for users, the Developers tell her that everything is done but that they still need to test it more, and just migrate the system to the client environment, which in turn depends on another task.
+When the Product Owner asks the Development Team when the feature will be ready for users, the Development Team tells her that everything is done but that they still need to test it more, and just migrate the system to the client environment, which in turn depends on another task.
 Continuing the discussion, another team member says that because it is an essential piece of the system they should review it before release.
 “So when is it completed?” asks the desperate Product Owner.
 “You just demonstrated it, but there are still things that should be done.”

 ✥ ✥ ✥

 Each team member may have a different understanding of “work completed” for the team’s deliverables.

 During the Sprint Review the Product Owner needs to understand where development stands in terms of progress so that she can take informed decisions about what to work on in the next Sprint.
 She needs to know which issues need attention, and needs input that will help her keep stakeholders informed.
 The more transparent the increment is to her, the better she and stakeholders can inspect it and take appropriate decisions (, p.
 71).

 For one, “complete” may be when work is documented, reviewed and having zero known bugs — for another, it may be “complete” when it does not break during light exploratory testing.
 This discrepancy may cause varying degrees of quality in delivered work.

 The teams should be able to deliver a Potentially Shippable Product Increment at the end of the Sprint.
 If the quality is lower than the stakeholders expect, the team should not view the increment as being releasable.
 Consequently, the team might require more time to stabilize, debug and test the system.
 But if the Sprint is over, time is out.